cbg-ethz/QuasiRecomb/README.md

 ## RUN:
 #### Local reconstruction
  `java -jar QuasiRecomb.jar -i alignedReads.fasta`
+ Reads need to be aligned, therefore it is only useful for local reconstruction.

 #### Global reconstruction
- `java -jar QuasiRecomb.jar -i alignment.bam`
+ `java -jar QuasiRecomb.jar -i alignment.bam -global`
   In this case, all insertions will be omitted, but deletions are preserved.

 ### Use fixed number of generators
  `java -jar QuasiRecomb.jar -i alignedReads.fasta -K 2`

 ### Use backward pruning to get better initialization (slower)
  `java -jar QuasiRecomb.jar -i alignedReads.fasta -prune`